lpeacock200/notes/update_ideas.md

 - What if a user doesn't leave a rating?
 Should that score as a FeatureRating with a different rating value to indicate 'skipped'?

 ## Final Review Page Updates
-Update TripActivityFeatures busines logic
+Add the following methods to the previous TripActivityFeatures class
 ```
 class TripActivityFeatures
   ...

+  # Return all distinct Activites across Trips for a Location reverse sorted by
+  # occurrence count, as a measure of (non) popularity.
+This could be cached to reduce
+  # queries, or stored daily/weekly in a table.
+By limiting on the least popular activites
+  # we gain more inclusive data. (see notes at bottom)
+  def ranked_activites_per_trip_location; end

-  # Reuse query from 'sparse_trip_features' with the only change
+  # Reuse the query from 'sparse_trip_features' with the only change
-  # being a return of features with count >= 3.
-Limit the number returned by
+  # being a return of TripFeatures with count >= 3.
-  # ranking against the most popular location features (as in sparse_trip_features_for_activity)
-  # and returning just the top ranking ones
   def non_sparse_trip_features(limit_count = FEATURE_LIMIT); end

-  #return a hash of features => [activites]
+  # Return a hash of TripFeature => [Activites]
-  def activites_by_non_sparse_features
-    trip_features = non_sparse_trip_features

-    feature_activites = {}
-    # for each trip_feature found, get the ranked activites. need to do this query
-    # per feature in a loop because doing it across all features in a single query
-    # will make separating actives per features difficult/upredictable
-    trip_features.each do |trip_feature|
-      # Similar to ranking popular features in ranked_preferences_per_trip_location,
-      # the strategy here is rank activites per location across all user trips, or
-      # all user ActivityBookings, but sort in ascending rank by occurrence count so
-      # that we prioritize less popular activites to gain more info.
-This ranking
-      # data can be a cached from a query or stored as a seperate table that only
-      # updates daily/weekly/etc. We use this ordered data to sort and limit the
-      # activities shown per feature.
-        activites = Activity.where(:trip_feature_id = trip_feature.id, :trip_id => @trip.id) # ... also join and order via ranking data
-        feature_activites[trip_feature] = activites
-    end
-    feature_activites
+  # It first fetches TripFeatures from non_sparse_trip_features.
+For each,
+  # it queries to get a set of matching Activites from the Trip.
+The Activites
+  # are sorted and limited based on the ranks from ranked_activites_per_trip_location.
-  end
+  def activites_by_non_sparse_features; end
 end
 ```
 Updates to new controller for Additional Info section